Sales Management

 The Follow-up View displays your Opportunities with the current date’s scheduled Follow-Up Date, followed by future scheduled Follow-Up Dates.
 See the example below for a description of options available with this view.

-Opportunity Labels can be created and applied to Opportunities to allow for a better organization process to be put in place.
+Opportunity Labels can be created and applied to Opportunities to allow for improved organization and Opportunity management.

 This example image to the right displays the different options you will see on the Opportunities Labels List.
 The first 2 options show the 2 kinds of Opportunity Labels, while the 3rd option shows where you can create a new Opportunity Label: